Shelly-Ann Fraser-Pryce: Early years

 Shelly-Ann Fraser was born to Orane Fraser and Maxine Simpson in the inner city community of Waterhouse, in Kingston.
 She was raised with her two brothers by her mother, a former athlete who worked as a street vendor.
 A gifted sprinter from a very young age, she started running barefoot in primary school.
 Throughout her time at the Wolmer's High School for Girls, she was uncertain about pursuing a career in track and field.
 However, she was active on the youth athletics scene, competing in the famous Inter-Secondary Schools Boys and Girls Championships (known locally as "Champs"), and winning 100 m bronze at age 16.
 In 2002, she ran 25.35 s to win the 200 m title at the Jamaican Under-18 Championships, and later that year helped the Jamaican junior team win 4 × 100 m relay gold at the Central American and Caribbean Junior Championships, held in Bridgetown, Barbados.
 At the 2005 CARIFTA Games in Trinidad and Tobago, she won bronze in the 100 m in 11.73 s, and earned a gold medal as part of the 4 × 100 m relay team.

 Fraser-Pryce celebrates after winning the 100 m at the 2008 World Athletics Final.

-In 2006, Fraser-Pryce started attending the University of Technology, Jamaica, where she met Stephen Francis.
+In 2006, Fraser-Pryce began studying at the University of Technology, Jamaica, where she met Stephen Francis.
 At the time, Francis was the head coach at the MVP (Maximising Velocity and Power) Track Club, and had guided the career of former 100 m world record holder Asafa Powell.
 Despite encouragement from peers and coaches, Fraser-Pryce was unfocused as a young athlete.
 She was often late for practice, and at times wouldn't complete her workouts for fear that she would become too muscular.